BrianPugh/micropython-libs/README.rst

 This repository contains a collection of single-file libraries intended for a micropython target.

+All micropython libraries are located in the ``lib/`` folder of this repo.

 Generic Libraries
 =================
 These libraries generally don't depend on specific hardware and primarily contain just